Two Hearts (Phil Collins song): Music video

 Two music videos were made, both directed by Jim Yukich and produced by Paul Flattery.
 The first one was similar to Collins' 1982 video "You Can't Hurry Love" featuring Collins as all four members in a band (named "The Four Pound Notes") and a cameo appearance by British DJ Tony Blackburn.
 The other featured him in a wrestling match against the Ultimate Warrior, which was featured on the Jim Yukich-directed, Paul Flattery-produced Seriously..
 Phil Collins CBS TV special (aired 8 September 1990).
+Gilbert Gottfried, Vanessa Williams and Jeffrey Tambor also appear in this version.
 The special can be found on the 2004 First Final Farewell Tour DVD.